hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 It might be useful to point out that the proposed $\alpha$ scaling does not perfectly conform with our general formulation for ResNets.
 After all, the pre-activation layers mostly end up affecting only the inputs to the residual branch, such that $\boldsymbol{y} = \boldsymbol{x} + \beta f(\alpha \boldsymbol{x})$ (see [code](#extra-code-snippets) for details).
-Only between the different sub-networks, which consist of multiple skip connections, the pre-activations are applied globally and the signal will be normalised.
+Only between the different sub-networks, which consist of multiple skip connections, the pre-activations are applied globally and the signal will be normalized.
 This also explains the variance drops in the SPPs for regular ResNets (see Figure&nbsp;[4](#fig_spp)).
 Note that this also means that the variance within sub-networks of an NF-ResNet will increase in the same way as for a ResNet with BN.
 Although it would have been perfectly possible to maintain a steady variance, NF-ResNets are effectively designed to mimic the signal propagation due to BN layers in regular ResNets.